EllieZhangy/Artwork-Classification-and-Style-Transfer/README.md

 - An interface for classification based on the model we trained (custom CNN and transfer learning based on ResNet50)
 - An interface for the VGG19 and ResNet50-based style transfer.
 - An interface for the Monet-inspired CycleGAN style transformations.
-## Instructions
-The code for each task is contained in individual .ipynb files, while the code and samples for each of the three web interfaces are organized in separate folders.
-Additionally, the project summary can be found in 'ProjectSlides.pdf', and the detailed project report is available in 'ProjectReport.pdf'.
 ## Result
 ### Image Classification
 Here is a table summarizing the train and validation accuracy of the Custom CNN after hyper-parameter tuning and fine-tuned transfer learning model based on ResNet50: